Adarsh232001/Atom-Simulation/README.md

 Language used:- C <br/>
 Tools used:- MinGw <br/>
 IDE used:- [CodeBlocks](https://www.codeblocks.org/downloads/)<br/>

+Download the project and run the Atom_simulation.cbp file.

 <p>Atom simulation uses only one window.
 That is
 Atom simulation (Main window): This window contains all the contents that is menu bar and simulation display.
 This is window used for all the events and